SlateTeam/SlatechainCore/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `pbsd` for your own use.
+You can ignore this section if you are building `slatechaind` for your own use.

-pbsd/pbs-cli binaries are not included in the pbs-Qt.app bundle.
+slatechaind/slatechain-cli binaries are not included in the slatechain-Qt.app bundle.

-If you are building `pbsd` or `pbs-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `slatechaind` or `slatechain-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: